 Let me repeat once again: Do not pour wax infused water down the drain, and do not put wax-containing vessels or dishes in the dishwasher.
 Wipe everything off with paper towel, and if you can, dispose of your water in the garden.

 As far as parchment paper goes, it will be easy to peel the solidified wax off the parchment paper, and throw in the bin.
 You can keep the parchment paper for next time you are cleaning your candle jars!

 If by accident you spill some hot wax over an unprotected surface, you can clean up easily.
 First, scrape off as much as you can with a plastic knife.
 Then pour a bit of hot water over the remaining wax, and use a paper towel to wipe it off.

 We are offering candle refills!

 If you pick up your candles in person, you can get your candle jar refilled!
 (And yes, I will clean the jar for you.)
 Check out our Candle refill product for more information.
-I am planning to write a blog post on offering refills.
-Keep an eye out!
+You will find more information about candle refills and more, on our Zero Waste page!

 That is all for today’s candle jar cleaning tutorial.
 Let me know if you have any additional questions!
 Next time, I’ll tell you about alternative methods you can use to clean your candle jars.